Regret Optimality of Sample Average Approximation for Data-Driven Newsvendor Problems: A General Optimization Perspective: Constant Regret under Uniform Distributions

 \begin{theorem} The minimax regret over $\mathcal{F}_u$ satisfies \end{theorem}

 The above theorem contradicts the proof of Theorem 1 in \cite{besbes2013implications}.
-We also find a subtle technical oversight in their lower bound proof which might be the cause of such a contradiction. {Specifically, under their hard instance, the likelihood function $f(x|\cdot)$ is not continuous with respect to $\theta$, violating a necessary requirement for the applicability of the van Trees inequality (i.e., Assumption~\hyperref[ass:A3]{A.3}, see Lemma~\ref{le:vTI} for details).}
+We also find a subtle technical oversight in their lower bound proof, which might be the cause of such a contradiction.